 No, your child will not hate you.
 Your child will grow up with the knowledge that you made the best decision you could for them in choosing adoption.
 Remember, you will remain a part of your child’s life if you wish so they will know you and your care for their well-being.
 And, even if you don’t choose to have an ongoing relationship, the adoptive parents you choose will share with your child the love you have that led you to adoption.

-What is the next step to learning about adoption?
+What is the next step to learning about placing kids up for adoption?

 As Vice President of Lifetime Adoption, Heather Featherston holds an MBA and is passionate about working with those facing adoption, pregnancy, and parenting issues.
 Heather has conducted training for birth parent advocates, spoken to professional groups, and has appeared on television and radio to discuss the multiple aspects of adoption.
 She has provided one-on-one support to women and hopeful adoptive parents working through adoption decisions.